 However, our teachers acknowledge that the parent is still the student’s main teacher, and rely on the parent to guide instruction at home, ensure completion of homework, and work alongside the teacher to ensure the student’s success.
 For more details, visit course requirements.

 Sound Learning started with a science class for Junior high students that met at Tess Doornink’s home in 1993.
 In 1996, Joy Pope joined teaching Jr High Literature, and the classes moved to meet at the Log Cabin at Peninsula Bible Fellowship.
 In 2009, Sound Learning left the Log Cabin for the main church building.
 In 2010, we added high school classes, and Valerie Otheim joined us teaching history after teaching at her home since 2004.
 Fall 2012 brought more changes and more growth.
 Denise Kowalski joined us to teach Biology and Algebra, and Bridget Frahm taught Art History.
 In 2013, Elisabeth Moseng, daughter of Tess Doornink and former student at Sound Learning, joined the faculty teaching junior high social studies and high school history.
 2014 saw more changes as we divided Language Arts into 2 classes and expanded our offerings.
 2016 Valerie Otheim and Joy Pope began and are continuing the certification process for teaching the IEW writing program.
 In 2016 we also welcomed Elisabeth Sheppard, who teaches Physical Science.
+This year we welcome Jaymie Pennington who will be teaching Biology and Willma Redhed teaching art.

 Throughout the years, many happy parents and successful students have passed through the classes at Sound Learning.
 To read what they have to think about their experience, visit our testimonials page.